 BLOOMINGTON, Indiana — Indiana University has shut down a call center line it opened in response to a computer data breach that exposed personal information about 146,000 current and former students.

 The university closed the line on June 30 and hasn't received reports that anyone's identity was stolen in connection with the exposure discovered in February, IU spokesman Mark Land told The Herald-Times (http://bit.ly/1oZQMjj ).

 University officials said that information such as names, addresses and Social Security numbers of those who attended any of IU's campuses from 2011 to 2014 was unsecured for more than 11 months because security protections weren't working correctly.

-The data was accessed by three automated computer data mining applications, called webcrawlers, used to improve internet searches, the university said.
+The student data was encrypted so it couldn't be read easily and was accessed by three automated computer data mining applications, called webcrawlers, according to university officials.